Majax12/Abhishek-Portfolio/README.md

 ### Word Cloud Generator

 * Created a simple script where you submit a csv and it generates a wordcloud
-* You can also set the minimum word frequency to modify the wordcloud
+* You can also set the minimum word frequency to limit number of words

 ### Submissions Per hour for top 5 Subreddits - Reddit API